abeacock/abeacock.github.io/cv.md

 * "you're officially having more impact in the course of a week than your predecessor had in 4 months" - Matt Squire (CTO) of Fuzzy Labs

+Fuzzy Labs are an AI/ML consultancy, working on a number of public and private sector AI projects.
+Responsible for the 10-strong engineering team, from team management, project resourcing as well as ensuring high quality technology solutions.
+Responsible for client project communications including sprint demos, presentations & discovery workshops.

+* "You're officially having more impact in the course of a week than your predecessor had in 4 months" - Matt Squire (CTO) of Fuzzy Labs
+* Reduced the number of regular update meetings to increase the blocks of deep focus work for the engineers
+* Took over the project administration from the Tech Leads to unblock them so they could do solid technical work
+* Managed the successful delivery of projects and presented project updates and sprint demos to large client teams
+* Firm knowledge of AI/ML concepts including large language models (LLMs), chunking & embeddings, vector databases & vector search, RAG, re-ranking & hybrid search - the building blocks of creating AI-powered solutions.

 ---
 ## Chief Technology Officer – [Aturna LLC](https://aturna.legal/) (remote)
 ### February 2022 to June 2024

 Responsible for all aspects of technology, engineering & product at Aturna.
 We’ve built a client-facing US legal services platform currently offering affordable wills, powers of attorney and health care proxies, backed by lawyers.

 The engineering team are based in the UK, but the rest of the company are in the US, most in upstate New York, so I’m very familiar with communicating and collaborating remotely with teams spread across time zones.
 The platform runs on GCP with a React/Typescript frontend, Scala/Akka backend and a Postgres database.
 We use Cloud Run & Pub/Sub services (IaC via Terraform), Firebase for frontend hosting & auth and Stripe for card payments.

-Following agile product development methodologies (utilising JIRA’s Kanban board) we perform releases at least weekly, with a very high confidence level due to PR code reviews, extensive unit, integration, and end-to-end tests - we’ve had just a couple of minor post-release issues in the last two years.
+Following agile product development methodologies we perform weekly releases, with a very high confidence level due to PR code reviews, extensive unit, integration, and end-to-end tests - we’ve had just a couple of minor post-release issues in the last two years.

 * Took sole responsibility of the entire GitHub-based codebase & platform in less than 6 weeks of starting due to the outsourced team being rolled off, hired two excellent engineers within the first month.
 * Defined annual technical strategy and quarterly goals, as well as being responsible for the product roadmap